 Speaking without preparation is terrifying for many people.
 The thought of getting up in front of a group of people and speaking off the cuff is enough to make them break out in a cold sweat.
 There’s a big tendency that you’d chicken out if you don’t have your speech well-prepared.

-However, there are certain situations where speaking without preparation is unavoidable.
-You might be asked to give a toast at a friend’s wedding, or you may be called upon to make a speech at a work event.
-Whether you like it or not, you’ll have to face your fears and speak without any preparation.
+Sometimes, speaking without preparation is unavoidable.
+You might have to give a toast at a friend’s wedding or make a speech at work.
+You’ll need to face your fears and speak off the cuff.

 Contents